bhillmann/mice5992-2017/tutorials/abtesting/README.md

     cd bonus
  ```

-  Now run OTU picking, the core diversity analyses, and the statistical testing above:
+  Now run OTU picking and the core diversity analyses:
  ```bash
     python /home/mice5992/shared/NINJA-OPS-1.5.1/bin/ninja.py -i /home/knightsd/public/qiime_db/processed/Bushman_enterotypes_cafe_study_1010_ref_13_8/Bushman_enterotypes_cafe_study_1010_split_library_seqs.fna -o otus -p 4

     etc.
  ```

+ **Note:** You will need to specify the full file path to whatever files you are using.
+These will be very long.
+For example, in the ninja.py command above, the full path to the sequences file is `/home/knightsd/public/qiime_db/processed/Bushman_enterotypes_cafe_study_1010_ref_13_8/Bushman_enterotypes_cafe_study_1010_split_library_seqs.fna`.
+The full path to the mapping file (metadata table) for that study is `/home/knightsd/public/qiime_db/processed/Bushman_enterotypes_cafe_study_1010_ref_13_8/Bushman_enterotypes_cafe_study_1010_mapping_file.txt`.
+These are examples of _absolute paths_ that begin with a `/` and specify the full file path starting at the very top of the file system.

+ You can also use _relative paths_ when it is easier.
+For example, when you run the core diversity analyses you will need a parameters file for some scripts.
+If you are in a folder called `bonus` inside the `corediv` tutorial folder, you can pass `-p ../parameters.txt` to reach the parameters file in the directory above your current directory using a _relative path_.
+Alternatively, you can use an absolute path, which will look something like this: `/home/mice5992/<yourusername>/mice5992-2017/tutorials/corediv/parameters.txt`.

- After you finish running all core diversity analyses on the other data set, use Filezilla/FTP to move the outputs over to your computer.
-Also move the mapping file for that data set over to your computer, and open with Excel (or Google Sheets).
-Can you find a category that is interesting to run comparisons against?
-Use this information when examining the core diversity analyses on that study.
+ After you have finished running all core diversity analyses on another data set, use Filezilla/FTP to move the outputs over to your computer.
+Also move the mapping file for that data set over to your computer, and open with Excel (or Google Sheets as described above).
+Use these visualizations to find a category that is interesting to run significance test againsts.
+Then proceed with significance testing using taxonomic profiles, alpha diversity profiles, and beta diversity profiles as described in this tutorial.